nasir9586/Air-Canva-For-Artist-Computer-Vision-OpenCV2-/README.md

-# Air-Canvas-For-Artist
-Computer vision project implemented with OpenCV with Machine learning using the Mediapipe

-Ever wanted to draw your imagination by just waiving your finger in air.
-In this post we will learn to build an Air Canvas which can draw anything on it by just motion of our hands and noticing the landmark on the hand knuckels.
-A very beautiful project for resume of machine learning people.
+# Air Canvas for Artists

+## Introduction
+The **Air Canvas for Artists** project leverages **computer vision** and **machine learning** to enable users to draw in the air using their fingers.
+Using **OpenCV** and **Mediapipe**, this project detects hand landmarks and tracks finger movements to create digital drawings.
+It is an innovative and interactive project, making it a valuable addition to the resume of **machine learning** and **computer vision** enthusiasts.

-We will be using the computer vision techniques of OpenCV to build this project.
-The preffered language is python due to its exhaustive libraries and easy to use syntax but understanding the basics it can be implemented in any OpenCV supported language.
+This project is implemented in **Python** due to its extensive libraries and easy-to-use syntax, but it can be adapted to any language supported by OpenCV.

-# Algorithm
+## Algorithm

-1. Start reading the frames and convert the captured frames to HSV colour space.(Easy for colour detection)
+1. **Frame Capture & Processing**: Read frames from the webcam and convert them to **HSV color space** for better color detection.
-2. Prepare the canvas frame and put the respective ink buttons on it.
+2. **Canvas Setup**: Prepare a drawing canvas and add ink selection buttons.
-3. Adjust the values of teh mediapipe intilization to detect one hand only.
-4. Detect teh landmarks by passing the RGB frame to the mediapipe hand detector
+3. **Hand Detection Initialization**: Configure **Mediapipe** to detect a single hand.
+4. **Landmark Detection**: Process frames through the **Mediapipe Hand Detector** to identify hand landmarks.
-5. Detect the landmarks, find the forefinger coordinates and keep storing them in the array for successive frames .(Arrays for drawing points on canvas)
+5. **Track Finger Movement**: Extract the coordinates of the forefinger and store them in an array for successive frames.
-6. Finally draw the points stored in array on the frames and canvas .

-Requirements: python3 , numpy , opencv, mediapipe installed on your system.
+6. **Drawing on Canvas**: Use the stored points to draw on the screen, allowing users to sketch in the air.

+## Features
+- **Real-Time Hand Tracking**: Uses **Mediapipe** to detect and track hand movements.
+- **Air Drawing**: Allows drawing in the air using finger movements.
+- **Multiple Ink Colors**: Switch between different colors using UI buttons.
+- **Canvas Erase Option**: Clear the screen with a predefined gesture.
+- **Efficient Performance**: Optimized for real-time execution with minimal latency.

+## Future Enhancements
+- Adding gesture-based undo and redo functionality.
+- Implementing shape recognition for drawing predefined shapes.
+- Enhancing UI with additional customization features.